aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pptm-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLT in Android via Java or Online App" h2="Export PPTM file to XLT in Android applications without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can easily convert PPTM file to XLT in your Android applications in a two-step process via [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/).
-In the first step you can export PPTM file to HTML by using [Aspose.Slides for Android via Java](https://products.aspose.com/slides/android-java/).
-Secondly, by using [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLT.
+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a popular file format used to store documents.
+It is widely used for sharing documents between different platforms and devices.
+However, it is not suitable for editing and manipulating data.
+Therefore, it is necessary to convert PDF files to other formats such as Excel (XLT) for further processing.

+<h2>How Aspose.Total helps for pptm to xlt conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of components that enables developers to easily convert PPTM files to XLT in their Android applications.
+It provides two components, Aspose.Slides for Android via Java and Aspose.Cells for Android via Java, which can be used to export PPTM files to HTML and then convert HTML to XLT respectively.
+The two-step process is simple and straightforward, and can be completed in a few minutes.
+Furthermore, Aspose.Total for Android via Java is highly reliable and provides excellent performance, making it an ideal choice for developers who need to convert PPTM files to XLT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}